 Chapter 1 Provides an overview of the concepts and features of the patch kits.
 Chapter 2 Introduces the dupatch utility and describes its features.
 Chapter 3 Provides information you must be aware of when installing and removing patches.
 Chapter 4 Describes the procedures for installing and removing patches.
-Chapter 5 Describes the rolling upgrade process for patching a cluster running TruCluster Server Version 5.0A or higher while the cluster is in operation.
+Chapter 5 Describes the rolling upgrade process for patching a system running TruCluster Server Version 5.0A or higher while the cluster is in operation.
 This process is also used for upgrading to a new version of the TruCluster software software or for doing an upgrade and a patch together.
+Chapter 6 Describes the no-roll patch process, which provides a way to apply patches to a cluster quickly in order to minimize downtime and reduce the number of reboots required. $Appendix\ A$ Describes error messages you might see while installing, removing, or maintaining patches.
 Appendix B Provides examples of a typical patch installation, a TruCluster patch installation in a rolling upgrade, a baselining process, and a patch removal process.
-Appendix A Describes error messages you might see while installing, removing, or maintaining patches.
 Appendix C Provides information about using the dupatch command-line interface and documents the dupatch(8) reference page.
-Appendix D Provides Tru64 UNIX system upgrade information.